 Scott leaned back into the couch and crossed his arms, thinking.
 "Huh."

-Derek glanced down at the book in his hands but he was pretty sure he was done reading for the day at this point.
+Derek glanced down at the book in his hands and knew he was done reading for the day at this point.
 "Was there anything else?
 Or is it just high school relationship stuff?"

-Scott narrowed his eyes and frowned at him.
+Scott rolled his eyes.
 "It's not just that.
 It's also the thing with the twins.
 My wolf wants them in the pack even though I'm still really pissed about the whole Boyd thing.
 I mean, I've been making all kinds of excuses to Stiles because he thinks it's a horrible idea.
-I don't know how to tell him that it's the Alpha inside me that wants to keep them close."
+I don't know how to tell him it's the Alpha inside me that wants to keep them close."

 Derek frowned.
 This was the first he'd heard about the twins possibly being invited to the Beacon Hills pack.
-He'd gathered that the wolves were still in town, given that Stiles and Isaac had mentioned them over breakfast the previous morning.
-But he hadn't seriously considered the idea that they would end up a permanent fixture in Beacon Hills.
-He wasn't sure he liked it but then he was also pretty sure he wasn't being asked his opinion on the matter.
+He'd understood the wolves were still in town given that Stiles and Isaac had mentioned them over breakfast the previous morning.
+He hadn't seriously considered the idea that they would end up a permanent fixture in Beacon Hills.
+He didn't like it but then he was also pretty sure he wasn't being asked his opinion on the matter.